hackclub/hackclub/workshops/weather_app/README.md

           filter: drop-shadow(0 1em 1em rgba(0, 0, 0, 0.1));
 }
 ```

-`WebKit-filter` with `drop-shadow` is also a very cool property which is used for giving a highlighted shadow behind the card.
+`WebKit-filter` with `drop-shadow` is a very cool property which is used for giving a highlighted shadow behind the card.

 We will add some properties to our heading by adding the following code: